Electroweak diboson production in association with a high-mass dijet system in semileptonic final states from $pp$ collisions at $\sqrt{s} = 13$ TeV with the ATLAS detector: Event selection and background estimation

-Finally, in the \olep channel, the event is rejected if it contains any $b$-tagged small-$R$ jet that is not a tagging or a \Vhad\ candidate jet, in order to reduce the contribution from top-quark processes.
+Finally, in the \olep channel, the event is rejected if it contains any $b$-tagged small-$R$ jet that is not a tagging jet or a jet forming a \Vhad\ candidate (resolved) or a jet that overlaps the \Vhad\ candidate jet (merged), in order to reduce the contribution from top-quark processes.

 The tagging jets selection is designed to enhance the VBS contribution over the other EWK contributions.
 Despite this selection, a significant contribution from the top-quark associated production, i.e. from diagrams with the $Wtb$ vertex, is found in the resolved regime.
 Therefore, a further selection is applied to improve the purity of the VBS contribution.
 A triple-jet system is reconstructed selecting the jets coming from the \Vhad and an additional jet (without any requirement on the $b$-tagging) such that the three-jet mass is the closest to the top-quark mass.
-Events with a three-jet mass below $220$~\GeV\ are rejected, allowing a reduction of the top-quark associated production to 10\% in $WZjj$ and to 30\% in $WWjj$ samples in the resolved regime.
-This contribution is already suppressed in the boosted regime after the other selection requirements; a further requirement based on the reconstructed top mass similar to the one used in the resolved regime does not reduce it further and is therefore not applied.
+Events with a three-jet mass below $220$~\GeV\ are rejected, allowing a reduction of the top-quark associated production to 10\% in $WZjj$ and to 30\% in $WWjj$ samples in the resolved regime; the corresponding efficiency for the VBS events if of around 65\%.
+The contribution of the top-quark associated production is already suppressed in the boosted regime after the other selection requirements; a further requirement based on the reconstructed top mass similar to the one used in the resolved regime does not reduce it further and is therefore not applied.

 The regions as defined above are not completely orthogonal, and so to simplify the statistical procedure, a region prioritization scheme is used to maximize the signal sensitivity while removing overlapping events.
 Merged regions are prioritized over resolved regions and all events are sorted into only one possible analysis region.
 The flow is summarized schematically in Figure \ref{fig:eventcatflow}.